PMANet: Malicious URL detection via post-trained language model guided multi-level feature attention network: Experiments

 \subsection{Adversarial Evaluation}

 Phishing attacks, which target short-lived domains and URLs that closely resemble legitimate ones, pose significant threats.
 To assess our model's resilience against adversarial attacks, we employed the Compound Attack technique, as introduced by Grambeddings \cite{bozkir2023grambeddings}.
 This approach involves creating a real-world-compatible malicious URL from a legitimate sample by inserting evasion characters between subword tokens within the domain name.
 In line with the recommendations of Maneriker \etal \cite{maneriker2021urltran}, the hyphen character has been selected as the evasive token.
 These generated domains do not inherently exist within the pre-existing training and testing datasets but are derived from frequently observed phishing attack patterns.
 The process of generating adversarial samples involves using XLM-RoBERTa \cite{conneau2019unsupervised} to tag domains in given URLs, ensuring minimum tag count, randomly inserting hyphens in split parts, and swapping benign domains with malicious ones to create an adversarial list.

 Notably, our method involves generating a separate test dataset from the original test data, comprising 80,000 benign URLs and 40,000 malicious samples from the original set, plus an additional 40,000 newly generated adversarial malicious samples.
 This challenging experiment involves transforming legitimate samples into phishing URLs by hyphen insertion and tagging.
 We evaluate our top-performing baseline model using this new adversarial test dataset.
-Fig. \ref{fig:fig7} shows the ROC curves of our method and two baseline methods under adversarial attacks.
+Fig. \ref{fig:fig7} shows the ROC curves of our method and baseline methods under adversarial attacks.

 Under adversarial conditions, baseline methods show significant performance drops, while our model remains stable, with an AUC of 99.41\%, about 20 percentage points higher than URLNet.
-Even with a fixed FPR of 0.001, our method achieves close to 80\% TPR, approximately tripling the baseline methods (both below 30\% TPR).
+Even with a fixed FPR of 0.1\%, our method achieves close to 80\% TPR, significantly surpassing the baselines, which all fall below 70\% TPR.
+It is observable that Transformer-based models demonstrate greater stability under adversarial attacks compared to CNN-based models, with the latter showing TPRs below 50\% at an FPR of 0.1\%.
 These results demonstrate our method's robustness in practice, minimizing false positives in security services even under adversarial sample attacks.